IzuiZero/omni-detr-main-paddle/README.md

 ```

 ### Note
-1. Some of our experiments are on 800-pixels images by 8 * GPUs with 32G memory.
+ Some of our experiments are on 800-pixels images by 8 * GPUs with 32G memory.
 If such memory is not affordable, please change the argument of ``pixels`` to 600.
 Then it can work on 8 * GPUs with 16G memory.
-2. This code could have some minor accuracy differences from our paper due to some implementation changes after the paper submission.